 Where Should You Get Calcium?

-The ideal way to get calcium is from foods.
-Dairy products such as milk, cheese, and yogurt are the obvious sources.
+The ideal way to get calcium, like any nutrient, is from foods.
+Dairy products such as milk, cheese, and yogurt are the best and most obvious sources.
 One 8-ounce cup of low-fat, plain yogurt contains 415 mg of calcium -- more than a third of the daily recommendation for most age groups.
 An 8-ounce glass of nonfat milk will provide you nearly 300 mg of calcium.
 And 1.5 ounces of part-skim mozzarella has 333 mg.

 Even if you're lactose intolerant, you can still enjoy your milk by choosing one of the lactose-free or lactose-reduced dairy products available at your local supermarket.
 Another option is to take lactase enzyme drops or tablets before you eat dairy.